Winter Parking

 Affected streets:

-• 3rd Avenue - Pemberton Avenue to Vancouver Street (No parking on West side)
+- Third Avenue - Pemberton Avenue to Winnipeg Street (No parking on East side); Pemberton Avenue to Vancouver Street (No parking on West side)

-• Britannia Avenue - Magee Street to Buckley Avenue.
-(No parking on West side)
+- Britannia Avenue - Magee Street to Buckley Avenue.
+(No parking on East side)

 Neighbourly Reminders: